dylanpyle/zorkbot/README.md

 # zorkbot

-You have been eaten by a grue.
+You are likely to be eaten by a grue.

 Zorkbot is a choose-your-own-adventure engine for node.js.